 The Wholesale Tariff (T-W) is adjusted based on the Weighted Average Fuel Price, which is announced by EAC every month, and the Fuel Clause Coefficient for customers at high voltage, which is approved by CERA every 6 months adjusted with the loss adjustment factor at high voltage for each month.

-The approved Fuel Clause Coefficients and Basic Prices for the adjustment of the wholesale tariff T-W and for the purchase of energy from RES as well as the Basic Purchase Price of RES-generated energy for 2022, were set by CERA's Decisions 365/2021 and 161/2022 and are listed in Table 5.
+The approved Fuel Clause Coefficients and Basic Prices for the adjustment of the wholesale tariff T-W for 2023, were set by CERA's Decisions 008/2023 and 207/2023 and are listed in Table 6.